 Ask about security protocols and the inmate's custody status.
 Some facilities will not allow visitors with belts, metal jewelry or clothing, or electronic devices.
 Be prepared to leave your cellphone in your car, along with any metal objects and writing instruments.

 Arriving unprepared for screening could shorten or prevent a visit with an inmate.
 Upon arrival, be sure to have:

 Bring a cashier's check or money order if you want to "put money on the books" for your loved one.
 They'll need funds in their account to buy additional food and toiletry items at the jail commissary.
 Extra money for phone cards will help your loved one as well.
 As you may have already discovered, collect calls from jail can cost up to 50 times as much as a normal collect call.

 If you must relay sensitive information about your loved one's case, you're best off giving the information or documents to their lawyer for their next attorney visit or interview.

 Survivors, victims of crime, and the general public can use a platform to obtain alerts on the custody status of inmates within correctional facilities.
 VINE — a name chosen to stand for Victim Information and Notification Everyday — provides victims with such information and more.

 Get Legal Help to Locate an Inmate

-If you have a loved one in custody for a criminal charge, you know how frustrating and expensive it can be to communicate with them.
-If the Internet systems and databases don't have your loved one's information, locating him or her can mean hours on the phone with law enforcement.
-So, if you or a loved one is jailed, or is being investigated or charged with a crime, it's best to contact an experienced criminal defense attorney to discuss your situation and receive personalized legal advice.
+If you have a loved one in custody for a criminal charge, you know how frustrating it can be to communicate with them.
+Your attorney can help you locate your loved one.
+Your lawyer can also find out important details such as release date, court date, and custody status.
+If your loved one is in jail or charged with a crime, consider contacting an experienced criminal defense attorney to discuss your situation and receive legal advice.